 ‘A range of ways of working that vary the time, pattern and place of work to (wherever possible) support the lifestyle needs of the individual whilst delivering high levels of team performance’.

 That said, this is an apt part of the policy to make a clear distinction between flexible working and hybrid working.
 This is usually defined as what an employee can do by choice to aid flexibility as opposed to hybrid working structures that are company-wide with deviations requested and determined by a line manager.
-The policy should stress that hybrid working is optimal when implemented and observed on an organizational level.
+The policy should stress that hybrid working is optimal when implemented and observed on an organisational level.
 Some roles within that structure may still have a higher degree of freedom in their choice of work environments than others, but the tools, methodologies and etiquette need to be applied consistently by everyone for hybrid to underpin holistic change and success.

 Outline hybrid working practices

 This is the crux of the policy.
-Outline the various hybrid working arrangements available within the organization, supported by research that validates the effectiveness of these models in promoting employee productivity, satisfaction, and work-life balance.
+Outline the various hybrid working arrangements available within the organisation, supported by research that validates the effectiveness of these models in promoting employee productivity, satisfaction, and work-life balance.

 Provide examples of how pre-policy surveys and consultations have impacted the creation of the hybrid model adopted.